 Research Opportunities and Assistantships

-Graduate assistantships may be available through this graduate program.
+Graduate Assistantships may be available through this graduate program.
 Please contact the

 Department of Counseling and Special Education for more details.
 Graduate students are eligible to apply for professional development funds to attend professional conferences and events.

-Clinical mental health counseling students may also apply for funding to engage in innovative service learning projects benefiting communities through the Counseling and Special Education (CSE) for Change program.
+Clinical Mental Health counseling students may also apply for funding to engage in innovative service learning projects benefiting communities through the Counseling and Special Education (CSE) for Change program.
 In addition, various opportunities to engage in research projects with faculty are available.

-- a graduate application;
+- a Graduate Application;

 After the completion of required coursework, students will complete a 100-hour practicum in CMU's Center for Community Counseling and Development and a 600-hour internship experience in the counseling field under the mentorship of a licensed counselor.
 Prior to graduation, students must successfully pass the Counselor Preparation Comprehensive Examination (CPCE).

-The counseling program is accredited through the
+The counseling program is currently pursuing accreditation through the